How to choose a carrier for your baby

 Before you know it, it will be time to choose a carrier for your little one.

-When choosing a carrier for your baby, there are lots of different considerations that one must take into account, both for the parents and the child.
+When selecting a carrier for your baby, there are many important considerations to keep in mind—both for the parents and the child.

-From an orthopedic point of view, proper support and positioning can help assist appropriate development of the vertebral column and pelvis and prevent discomfort and injury.
+From an orthopedic perspective, proper support and positioning can promote healthy development of the vertebral column and pelvis, while also helping to prevent discomfort or injury.

-That is why this post was written by the senior pediatric orthopedist, Dr Ronen Sever and it is based on the American Pediatrics Society guidelines and other guidelines by professional associations.
+That is why this post was written by senior pediatric orthopedist Dr. Ronen Sever, and is based on guidelines from the American Academy of Pediatrics as well as other professional associations.

-Here are the main points that need to be considered when choosing a carrier.
+Here are the key points to consider when choosing a baby carrier.

 What is the age and weight cutoff for use of carriers?